hawkhai/hawkhai.github.io/_posts/study/2026-06-02-Intermediate-English-Lecture-Notes1.md

 _Gone with the Wind_ is a 1939 American epic historical romance film adapted from Margaret Mitchell's Pulitzer-winning 1936 novel.
 It was directed by Victor Fleming.
-Set in the 19th-century American South, the film tells the story of Scarlett O'Hara, the strong-willed daughter of a Georgia plantation owner, from her romantic pursuit of Ashley Wilkes, who is married to another kind-hearted woman, Melanie Hamilton, to her marriage to Rhett Butler.
+Set in the 19th-century American South, the film tells the story of Scarlett O'Hara, the strong-willed daughter of a Georgia plantation owner, from her romantic pursuit of Ashley Wilkes, who is married to his kind-hearted cousin, Melanie Hamilton, to her marriage to Rhett Butler.

-The film shows incisively and vividly how Americans struggle in adversity, the pursuit of personal independence, dignity, love, optimism and enterprising national spirit.
-Scarlett, the little woman grown up in a middle-class family, has experienced a series of huge difficulties and setbacks, like civil war, the reconstruction, the death of daughter, losing her beloved ones and so on.
-But she seldom shows timidity and overcomes the adversities again and again.
+The film shows incisively and vividly how people struggle in adversity while pursuing personal independence, dignity, love, optimism and an enterprising spirit.
+Scarlett, the young woman raised in a wealthy plantation family, experiences a series of huge difficulties and setbacks, including the Civil War, Reconstruction, the death of her daughter and the loss of people she loves.
+But she seldom shows timidity and overcomes adversity again and again.
 The line "After all, tomorrow is another day." is the best expression of her optimism to strive for a better life.
-The leading role Vivien Leigh shows gorgeous, capricious, elegant characteristics of Scarlett perfectly.
+Vivien Leigh's performance perfectly captures Scarlett's beauty, capriciousness and elegance.

 The film received positive reviews upon its release in December 1939.
 At the 12th Academy Awards held in 1940, it received ten Academy Awards from thirteen nominations, including wins for Best Picture, Best Director (Victor Fleming), Best Actress (Vivien Leigh).